 I love cooking in cast iron.
 I’m a firm believer that it enhances nearly every food that’s cooked in it.
 It adds that certain je ne sais quoi.

-Make sure your skillet is nice and hot prior to adding chicken, which should go in skin side down first and get a nice sizzle.
+Make sure your skillet is nice and hot prior to adding chicken, which should go in the skin side down first and get a nice sizzle.

 If you don't have a cast iron pan yet, I highly recommend it.
 It's without a doubt one of the best investments I've ever made and use it nearly every day.
 It's also ideal for transferring the cooking process from stove-top to oven.
 You may need a pair of strong hands to move it but it's most certainly worth the weight.